Howard Schultz tells a story about the Holocaust to tout Starbucks' benefits - KESQ

 “Not everyone, but most people shared their blanket with five other people,” said Schultz.
 “So much of that story is threaded into what we’ve tried to do at Starbucks — is share our blanket.”

 Schultz shared the story with employees in the Buffalo area Saturday.
+He said it illustrates Starbucks’ commitment to morality, honor and humanity.
 He has told the story before, including during a 2016 shareholders meeting.
 His comments on Saturday were posted on a video on Starbucks’ YouTube page.

 Reactions to his analogy have been wide-ranging.
 Holocaust prisoners’ selflessness while facing death isn’t a direct parallel to a Fortune 500 company providing benefits to its employees.